Decode Issue Unit (DIU)

 DecodeIssueUnit L7

-The level 7 Decode-Issue Unit (DIU L7) is responsibe for decoding instructions, renaming architectural registers to physical registers, evaluating source operand values, and issuing instructions to the appropriate pipe using issue queues to allow for superscalar issue, which is the key improvement over the L6 DIU.
+The level 7 Decode-Issue Unit (DIU L7) is responsible for decoding instructions, renaming architectural registers to physical registers, evaluating source operand values, and issuing instructions to the appropriate pipe using issue queues to allow for superscalar issue, which is the key improvement over the L6 DIU.
 To support this, the rename table now has two lookup ports for each issue queue, such that operand ready status is looked up via the issue queues instead of right after decoding.
 The register file now also has two read ports per issue queue to allow for independent operand value reads.
 The issue queues support single-cycle latency bypassing if the operand becomes ready via the complete interface, as well as full queue bypassing for control XU’s to keep the single-cycle branch resolution latency.

 Instruction Router for Issue Queues: SSInstRouter